Ultimate Guide To Reset Netgear WiFi Extender

 - The power, router, and client link LED should be stable on your device during Netgear extender setup.

-- Use the latest firmware version on your Netgear extender and main router.
+- Use the latest firmware version on your Netgear extender and the main router.

 - Place your router and Netgear WiFi extender away from devices that produce heat.
 Such devices are refrigerator, stabilizer, microwave, etc. Doing so will save your devices from overheating.